typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/typedef.md

 This rule can enforce type annotations in locations regardless of whether they're required.
 This is typically used to maintain consistency for element types that sometimes require them.

-> To enforce type definitions existing on call signatures as per TSLint's `arrow-call-signature` and `call-signature` options, use `explicit-function-return-type`, or `explicit-module-boundary-types`.
+> To enforce type definitions existing on call signatures, use `explicit-function-return-type`, or `explicit-module-boundary-types`.

 ## Options